kervinck/gigatron-rom/Utils/lcc/README.md

 can be loaded with the Loader application, embedded into an EPROM, or loaded into a Gigatron emulator.

-Based on Pat Gavlin's initial work on adding a Gigatron backend to `lcc`.
+Based on Pat Gavlin's excellent initial work on adding a Gigatron backend to `lcc`.
 Requires Python 3.6+.

 This is still very much work in progress, some of the many restrictions include:
  * No floating point (this will probably be the case for a _very_ long time)
- * Multiplication, division, modulus, arbitrary-width left and right shifts to be completed
- * Comparisons are probably still broken with respect to overflow
+ * Comparisons are still broken with respect to overflow
  * 'long' and 'long long' are 16-bit
  * Work on libraries has barely started.
 No malloc yet.
 No file system.
  * Sometimes hangs, or crashes with a stack trace instead of a nice message